-11.3.2 Parameter Locks
+11.3.2 Parameter Edit Locks

-In addition to the pitch sequence there is the possibility to have a parameter change per step called parameter-lock.
-The p-locks work internally like Midi CC messages.
+In addition to the pitch sequence there is the possibility to have a parameter change per step called parameter edit lock.
+The edit locks work internally like Midi CC messages.
 They can trigger manifold functions, basically all editable parameters and even whole instrument changes if you are in Multi Mode.

-Please note that only one p-lock per step is possible.
+Please note that three edit locks per step besides pitch are possible.
 Basically, the most used parameter change certainly is the tuning, but this is covered by Pitch Sequence (see above) already and is available for every track at every step location.
+If a step is already programmed with one type of edit lock controller, and you change the same parameter on this step, it only changes this one and does not waste one of the other two possible controllers left.

-P-locks also can be used on non-played steps, so a multiple parameter change is possible if you set another change on a non-played step before the actual step.
-The other thing to consider is the fact that p-locks are not changed back to the initial setting of the sound.
-If you recall a sound by entering a preset and a p-lock changes, for example, the sample select on one position, you have to change back the sample select at another location or the preset will always have a changed value as long as you play it back in (SEQ) mode.
+edit locks also can be used on non-played steps, so a multiple parameter change is possible if you set another change on a non-played step before the actual step.
+The other thing to consider is the fact that edit locks are not changed back to the initial setting of the sound.
+If you recall a sound by entering a preset and a edit lock changes, for example, the sample select on one position, you have to change back the sample select at another location or the preset will always have a changed value as long as you play it back in (SEQ) mode.

-If Sequencer Mode is off, no p-locks and no pitch sequences are played back.
+If Sequencer Mode is off, no edit locks and no pitch sequences are played back.

-11.3.2.1 Setting p-locks
+11.3.2.1 Programming single edit locks